Battle of al-Qadisiyyah: Battle

 As tensions eased on the Syrian front, Caliph Umar instructed that negotiations be halted.
 This was an open signal to the Persians to prepare for battle.
-Rostam Farrokhzād, who was at Valashabad, broke camp for Qadisiyyah.
+Rustam Farrokhzād, who was at Valashabad, broke camp for Qadisiyyah.
 He was inclined, however, to avoid fighting and once more opened peace negotiations.
 Sa'd sent Rabi bin Amir and later Mughirah bin Zurarah to hold talks.
-Rostam tried to incite Arabs to choose a peaceful outcome: "You are neighbours.
+Rustam tried to incite Arabs to choose a peaceful outcome: "You are neighbours.
 Some of you were in our land and we were considerate of them and protected them from harm.
 We helped them in all manners.
 They brought their herd to graze in our pastures.
 We gave them foodstuff from our land.
 We let them trade in our land.
 Their livelihood was in good order [...]
 When there was a drought in your land and you asked us for help, we sent you dates and barley.
 I know that you are here because you are poor.
 I will order that your commander receives clothing and a horse with 1,000 dirhams and that each of you receive a load of dates and two sets of clothing so that you leave our land because I don't want to take you prisoner or kill you."
-But the emissaries insisted that Persians had to choose between becoming Muslim, paying Jizyah or making war.
+But Rabi bin Amir answered: “Allah has sent us to deliver whomsoever chooses, from the worship of men to the worship of Allah, from the narrowness of this world to the vastness of this world and the Hereafter, and from the tyranny and oppression of (false) religions to the justice of Islam.”
+The emissaries insisted that Persians had to choose between becoming Muslim, paying Jizya or making war.
 After the negotiations fell through, both sides prepared for battle.